-Bed is a quiet place to sleep – but for this kid, bed is more like a treehouse, ball ramp and jungle gym all at once.
-Eric Strong’s son didn’t want to move from his toddler crib into a big-boy bed.
-But a new baby was on the way, so he had to switch.
-So his dad built the most awesome kid bed ever.
-Eric started with a loft bed from Ikea, then added 3 cubbies onto the end and ran a slide on top of them.
-The bookcase swings open as a door to a secret compartment, and a ball ramp drops golf balls into a bucket, which the boy can haul back up to the top using a rope.
+Bed is a quiet place to sleep – but this one is more like a treehouse, ball ramp and jungle gym combined.
+Eric Strong’s son didn’t want to move from his toddler crib into a big-boy bed, so Eric built the most awesome kid bed ever.
+Eric started with a loft bed, then added 3 cubbies and a slide onto the end.
+The bookcase swings open to a secret compartment, and a ball ramp drops golf balls into a bucket, which the kid can haul back up to the top using a rope.
 It’s awesome, but we wonder if he ever sleeps!

 Wee ones: If the boy was 3 years old when the project started but has had a birthday since then, how old is he now?